OPEN-NEXT/wp2.2_dev/README.md

 4. The left side of the page is a sidebar for configuring which repository's information to show.
 Follow the numbered steps in order to customise the view.

-5. In this proof-of-concept version of the dashboard, the timespan slider in the sidebar will constrain the data shown in the repository view to the right.
+5. In this proof-of-concept version of the dashboard, the timeframe slider in the sidebar will constrain the data shown in the repository view to the right.
 This view has three components:

-   * Basic information about the *cumulative* number of commits, tickets (opened and closed), and contributors in the repository until the end time specified by the timespan slider.
+   * Basic information about the cumulative number of commits, tickets (opened and closed), and contributors in the repository.
    * An interactive plot of the number of commits per month in this repository.
-The interactive elements will appear after hovering the mouse cursor over the top of the plot:
+Interactive elements will appear after hovering the mouse cursor over the top of the plot:

    ![GIF of Plotly interaction buttons](./docs/images/hover-plot-controls.gif)

-   * A table showing the list of users who have contributed to this repository including their number of commits and the tickets they have participated in.
+   * A table showing the list of users (shown as usernames) who have contributed to this repository including their number of commits and the tickets they have participated in.
 Participation can be either opening or commenting on a ticket.

-6. (*optional*) If `osdash` is running on a publicly-accessible WSGI server over the Internet (see [Install](#install) section) instead of a local test instance, the dashboard could be embedded into generic [HTML](https://html.spec.whatwg.org/multipage/) web pages with the [`iframe`](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#the-iframe-element) element.
+6. (*optional*) If `osdash` is running on a publicly-accessible WSGI server over the Internet instead of a local test instance (see [Install](#install) section), the dashboard could be embedded into generic [HTML](https://html.spec.whatwg.org/multipage/) web pages with an [`iframe`](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#the-iframe-element) element.
 Details are beyond the scope of this document, but the `iframe` element would looke like:
     ```html
     <iframe src="[url]">
     ```